davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 ## Maven modules and dependencies

 If you have a lot of Maven modules in your project (like, 30+), it's worth giving them an audit to see if the structure has some inefficiency.
-Each module in Maven has an inherent cost: resolving dependencies, building artifacts etc. If you have any modules that are doing comparatively little (i.e. they just contain a handful of classes) then you might have a chance to fold that module into another one and save some time.
+Each module in Maven has an inherent cost: initialising tooling, resolving dependencies, building artifacts etc. If you have any modules that are doing comparatively little (i.e. they just contain a handful of classes) then you might have a chance to fold that module into another one and save some time.
 Bear in mind that, taken too far, this risks negating the benefits of multi-threaded mode.

 Another thing worth auditing is the dependencies in your `pom.xml` files.
 Dependencies are very easy to add and use, but tend to get left in even when the code has changed and no longer relies on that dependency.
 This can cause unused dependencies to mount up and waste time in our build.
 You can use [`maven-dependency-plugin:analyze`](https://maven.apache.org/plugins/maven-dependency-plugin/analyze-mojo.html) to identify unused dependencies and remove them.